(last edited Feb 5th, 2021)

-Besides the rubber on your favourite rock climbing shoe , the skin on your fingers is the only thing keeping you on the rock.
-So, why not get a little nerdy about skin care for climbers?
+Besides the rubber on your favorite rock climbing shoe, the skin on your fingers is the only thing keeping you on the rock.
+So, why not get a little nerdy about skincare for climbers?
 Knowing a few tricks of the trade will help your skin endure the stress that climbing puts it through.

 Some climbers even go as far as rubbing the fingers with alcohol to degrease the fingers.
 I personally have not tried this but can see the point.

 Plus, washing your hands before climbing will keep the holds cleaner too.

 Long nails and rock climbing don’t match.
 Clip down the fingernails and toenails so that there is a thin white line still visible.
 If leaving the nails too long, you’ll hear them scratching the holds and climbing wall when climbing.
 If cutting them too thin, they will become sore.

 After clipping the nails, file them round from edge to edge so that there are no pointy edges that get caught on clothes or holds.

 Keep your hands dry

 I have sweaty hands (as you may know already).
 For me keeping my hands chalked and dry between climbs at the wall or outdoors is essential.
 If my fingertips get too damp when not climbing, they will not stay dry even when chalked up.
 And climbing with greasy fingers makes me slip more and use up my skin much faster compared to dry, chalked skin.
 Dry skin holds up better and is tougher overall.
 Tough skin equals better grip and friction.
 Simple.